FeastFramework/framework/docs/json-standalone-74.md

 [FEAST Framework Documentation](index.md)

-This documentation is for the `feast/json` project found at [https://github.com/FeastFramework/json](https://github.com/FeastFramework/json).
+This documentation is for the PHP 7.4 Compatible version of the `feast/json` project found at [https://github.com/FeastFramework/json](https://github.com/FeastFramework/json).
 If you are looking for the version built into FEAST, click [here](json.md).